 Recommended Reading

-It's a small book but it has a wealth of knowledge on how to avoid the traps many of us doing research on our family tree can fall into.
+It is a small book, but it has a wealth of knowledge on how to avoid the traps many of us doing research on our family tree can fall into.
 Topics include:

 • Recognizing when identical surnames conceal different nationalities